 We propose a method for the optimal scheduling of collective data exchanges relying on the knowledge of the underlying network topology.
 We introduce the concept of liquid schedules.
 Liquid schedules ensure the maximal utilization of a network's bottleneck links and offer an aggregate throughput as high as the flow capacity of a liquid in a network of pipes.
-The collective communication throughput offered by liquid schedules in highly loaded networks may be several times higher than the throughput of traditional topology-unaware scheduling techniques such as round-robin or random schedules.
-To create a liquid schedule we need to find the smallest partition of a set of transfers into subsets of mutually non-congesting topologies (switches, transfers.
-For network communication links) having equilibrated throughput capabilities, the number of combinations of nonoverlapping subsets of mutually non-congesting transfers grows exponentially with the number of transfers.
+The collective communication throughput offered by liquid schedules in highly loaded networks may be several times higher than the throughput of traditional topology-unaware brute force scheduling techniques such as round-robin or random schedules.
+To create a liquid schedule we need to find the smallest partition of a the whole set of transfers consisting of subsets of mutually non-congesting transfers.
+For interconnection network topologies (switches, communication links) having equilibrated throughput capabilities, the number of combinations of non-overlapping subsets of mutually noncongesting transfers grows exponentially with the number of transfers.
 We propose several methods to reduce the search space without affecting the solution space.
-On a real 32 node computer cluster, the measured liquid throughputs scheduled according to our method are very close to the theoretical liquid throughputs.
+On a real 32 node computer cluster, the measured liquid throughputs of data exchanges scheduled according to our method are very close to the theoretical liquid throughputs.